 What is resource levelling?

-The Project Management Body of Knowledge defines resource levelling as a ‘technique in which start and finish dates are adjusted based on resource limitation with the goal of balancing demand for resources with the available supply.’
+“(A) technique in which start and finish dates are adjusted based on resource limitation with the goal of balancing demand for resources with the available supply.”

-What makes it particularly challenging for project managers is that resources are often shared across multiple departments and projects within an organisation.
+Particularly challenging for project managers is that resources are often shared across multiple departments and projects within an organisation.
 Therefore, there is bound to be some form of resource availability conflict or deficit.

 What are the benefits of resource levelling?